Isaac Clarke: Dead Space

-Isaac Clarke first appears in 2008's Dead Space, where he is introduced as a ship systems engineer assigned by C.E.C to the crew of the Kellion, led by Kendra Daniels and Zach Hammond.
+Isaac Clarke first appears in 2008's Dead Space, where he is introduced as a ship systems engineer assigned by C.E.C (Concordance Extraction Corporation) to the crew of the Kellion, led by Kendra Daniels and Zach Hammond.
 The Kellion is en route to the USG Ishimura, a large mining ship assigned by C.E.C to perform an illegal strip mining operation on the planet Aegis VII, for a search and rescue missions.
 He is motivated to participate after receiving a cryptic message from his ex-girlfriend Nicole.
 Upon a rough landing by the Kellion inside the Ishimura, Isaac takes instructions from Hammond and Kendra to investigate the ship's conditions and perform any necessary repairs, but is separated from the rest of the crew when they are ambushed by Necromorphs.
-To defend himself and survive, Isaac has to rely on his suit's in-built stasis and psychokinetic abilities and adapt his plasma cutter into an improvised weapon, but later gains access to weaponry like pulse rifles and plasma guns.
+To defend himself and survive, Isaac has to rely on his suit's in-built stasis and telekinetic abilities and adapt his plasma cutter into an improvised weapon, but later gains access to weaponry like pulse rifles and plasma guns.

 Isaac eventually encounters Nicole, who tells Isaac that the Marker is the source of the infection on board the Ishimura and convinces him to destroy the Marker, but mysteriously disappears once Isaac acquires and tries to send off the Marker.
 Daniels later betrays Isaac and reveals that not only is she a double agent secretly instructed by EarthGov to retrieve the Red Marker, but that Nicole had already committed suicide out of desperation and that Isaac has been interacting with an apparition all along.
 Daniels is killed by the "Hive Mind", a large creature which had been directing the Necromorphs throughout the game, before she could escape with the Marker.
 After Isaac defeats the Hive Mind, he flees in Daniels' shuttle and allows the Marker to be destroyed along with the colony facility through a sabotage he had initiated earlier in the narrative.
 En route back to Earth, Isaac deletes his video of Nicole after coming to terms with the truth about her fate.
 He then experiences a hallucination of being attacked by a reanimated Nicole, showing the influence of the Marker on Isaac is still there and will continue to haunt him for the foreseeable future.